 Apple today announced a major change to its credit-card program.
 JPMorgan — the largest bank in the US — will become the new issuer of the Apple Card, taking over from Goldman Sachs.
 The move brings ...

-In early 2026, Apple selected JPMorgan Chase to replace Goldman Sachs as the issuer of the Apple Card, shifting over 12 ...
+JPMorgan Chase is set to replace Goldman Sachs as the issuer of Apple’s Apple Card, adding more than 12 million cardholders ...

 Goldman Sachs (GS) has reached an agreement to move its Apple Card business to Chase (JPM) in a deal that brings the company one step closer to ending its years-long foray deeper into the consumer ...